Debian Package Tracker

 action needed

-Version 7.1.1-1 of pcp is marked for autoremoval from testing on Sun 17 May 2026.
-It depends (transitively) on openpyxl, affected by #1132566.
+Version 7.1.2-1 of pcp is marked for autoremoval from testing on Mon 01 Jun 2026.
+It is affected by #1133063.
+The removal of pcp will also cause the removal of (transitive) reverse dependency: bpftune.
+It depends (transitively) on mongo-c-driver, affected by #1135502.
 You should try to prevent the removal by fixing these RC bugs.

 AppStream hints: 1 error and 1 warning for pcp-gui high